livetracking/docu/docs/index.md

 ## Output

 This software is very much based on [InfluxDB](https://www.influxdata.com/).
-So you have all the advantages of a very fast time series database.
+So you have all the advantages of a **very fast time series database**.
 It aims to answer queries in real-time.
 Each user comes with his own InfluxDB database for live tracking.
 Only you as an owner can write to the database.